High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Results

 Triangularity is a critical shape parameter in tokamak plasmas, significantly affecting both vertical stability and the structure of the plasma boundary \cite{schuster2006role}.
 Consequently, the ability to control triangularity is crucial for optimizing tokamak plasma equilibria and performance.
 To validate the flexibility of RL, we intentionally decrease the upper and lower triangular shape parameters of the plasma by $0.2$ from those target values during the training phase.
 The performance of the PPO actor on triangularity targets not encountered during training allows us to evaluate the agent's adaptability to varying control objectives.

-In shot \#6698, similar to the procedure described in Section \ref{sec:rl_exp_1}, RL assumes the discharge control task from PID from $1600$ ms to $1700$ ms. Fig. \ref{fig:RL delta control results}a illustrates the corresponding control results of the upper and lower triangularity.
-Both the lower triangularity $\delta_{l}$ and the upper triangularity $\delta_{u}$ successfully reach the new target values.
-Specifically, the lower triangularity $\delta_{l}$ swiftly progresses towards the target following a transition period of approximately $10$ ms, finally reaching it around $1650$ ms. Meanwhile, the upper triangularity $\delta_{u}$ follows a gradual trajectory toward the target during the initial $10$-ms transition phase, accelerates its adjustment after around $20$ ms, and aligns with the target at approximately $1650$ ms. It then maintains alignment with the target trajectory for the remaining $50$ ms. These zero-shot triangularity control results verify the versatility of RL towards effective control in previously unencountered scenarios.
+In shot \#6698, similar to the procedure described in the preceding subsection on target tracking control, RL assumes the discharge control task from PID from $1600$ ms to $1700$ ms with $10$ ms transition periods at the start and end.
+Fig. \ref{fig:RL delta control results} and Table \ref{tab:shape_params_6698} illustrate the corresponding control results of the upper and lower triangularity.
+Both the lower triangularity $\delta_\mathrm{l}$ and the upper triangularity $\delta_\mathrm{u}$ successfully reach the new target values.
+Specifically, the lower triangularity $\delta_\mathrm{l}$ swiftly progresses towards the target following a transition period of approximately $10$ ms, finally reaching it around $1650$ ms. Meanwhile, the upper triangularity $\delta_\mathrm{u}$ follows a gradual trajectory toward the target during the initial $10$-ms transition phase, accelerates its adjustment after around $20$ ms, and aligns with the target at approximately $1650$ ms. It then maintains alignment with the target trajectory for the remaining $50$ ms. These zero-shot triangularity control results verify the versatility of RL towards effective control in previously unencountered scenarios.
 Furthermore, the post-experiment replay of the dynamics model from $1600$ ms to $1700$ ms reveals a consistent trend, underscoring the model's generalizability and robustness for supporting RL in exploratory applications.